helios-network/helios-docs/docs/innovate/advanced-use-cases/autonomous-chronos-tasks.md

-# Autonomous Chronos Module Technical Documentation
+# Chronos On-Chain Scheduled Tasks

 ## Overview

-The **Chronos Module** allows developers to schedule and manage periodic tasks (cron jobs) directly on the Helios blockchain, using an integrated precompile.
-It simplifies automation tasks such as periodic function calls to smart contracts.
+This documentation explains how Helios users can schedule, update, and manage recurring tasks directly on-chain using simple JavaScript and Ethers.js.
+Scheduled tasks automate the execution of functions on smart contracts at regular intervals.

+## How It Works

+Scheduled tasks allow automated execution of smart contract functions at defined intervals.
+Users create tasks by depositing funds, which cover ongoing transaction execution costs.

 ## Key Features